The most common defects in PCB assembly and how to prevent them.

 Whether it is a cheap smartphone or complex machinery, defects in any form is a frustrating case.
 And in one way or another, these can be avoided if one is equipped with the proper knowledge and right skills.

-With these problems in mind, Imagineering assures its valued patrons that we have a deep understanding, knowledge and skills to prevent these defects from happening.
+With these problems in mind, Precision Tech assures its valued patrons that we have a deep understanding, knowledge and skills to prevent these defects.
 Expect only the most efficient, cost-effective and satisfying PCB assembly services that you deserve.